 It's when we judge our plans and performance against them too.
 So give life to them in your reports.

-That’s why we’ve developed Lucia - our AI-powered platform that embeds critical thinking, great communication, and a focus on what matters, into the fabric of your team.
+That’s why we’ve developed Lucia, an AI-powered software platform to help you embeds critical thinking, great communication, and a focus on what matters at every level of your business.

-Practical resources and events to help you apply the tenets of Question Driven Insight
+Practical resources and events to help you apply the Question-Driven Insight Principle